dsoprea/RelayServer/README.txt

   Miscellaneous resources, such as the Protocol Buffer declaratives.

 bin
-  Utility scripts to launch the relay server and the currently-configured client and server.
+  Utility scripts to launch the relay and the currently-configured server.

-endpoints
-  The main client and server communication adapters.
-These manage the connections to the relay server, and forward the actual proxied data to the "real" client and servers (see below).

 message_types
   The compiled Protocol Buffer definitions.

 real
-  The example client/servers, along with the standard interfaces for -any- client and server.
+  The example servers, along with the standard interface for servers.

 Examples
 ========

-There are two example client/server reference implementations packages with this project:
+There is an "echo" server reference implementations packaged with this project.

-echo_client, echo_server:

-  Similar to a ping, the client will regularly send messages to the server, and the server will return them.

-hv_client, hv_server:

-  The client will manufacture larger messages that will be processed by the server.
-When the server sees the end of the message, it will return it.
-When the client sees the end of the response, it will send a new message.
-It does this until it's reached a certain quantity, then it closes its connection, which causes the server's connection to be closed, and then new connections are automatically established.
-The process then repeats.

-  In the beginning, the size of the message and the quantity to be sent was random.
-Currently, they are set to constant amounts (the randrange() calls are commented) so that we could gauge the performance of the operating environment.
-Since we see this as being of more use to everyone, in general, we have left it this way.

 Configuration
 =============

-The only configuration exists within the parameters of the three utility scripts, and the config.py script.
+The only configuration exists within the parameters of the two utility scripts, and the config.py script.

+By default, the relay-server listens on the following ports:

+tcp://localhost:8000    Server sends data here (server data). tcp://localhost:8001    Relay announces connection changes here (server
+                        command-channel).
+tcp://localhost:8002    Any client can connect here (client data).

-By default, the client and server target a relay-server listening for data at tcp://localhost:8000 with a command-channel at tcp://localhost:8001.
-For different host/ports, execute any of the following from the bin/ directory to see help for parameters:
+For different host/ports, execute the following from the bin/ directory to see the help for parameters:

     ./relay -h
-    ./client -h
     ./server -h

-The config.py script simply must import the classes that will be used as the client and server:

-  The server class must be imported/aliased as "EndpointServer" and implement the relayserver.real.ireal_server.IRealServer interface.
+The config.py script simply must import the class that will be used as the server.
+It must be imported/aliased as "EndpointServer" and implement the relayserver.real.ireal_server.IRealServer interface.

-  The client class must be imported/aliased as "EndpointClient" and implement the relayserver.real.ireal_client.IRealClient interface.

 Further Details